oracle-samples/oci-data-science-ai-samples/notebook_examples/README.md

 Enhance performance of scikit-learn models using the Intel(R) oneAPI Data Analytics Library.
 Train a k-means model using both sklearn and the accelerated Intel library and compare performance.

-This notebook was developed on the conda pack with slug: `sklearnex202130_p37_cpu_v1`
+This notebook was developed on the conda pack with slug and/or libraries: `sklearnex202130_p37_cpu_v1`

 `intel`  `intel extension`  `scikit-learn`  `scikit learn`